Office: UCA 304A

-Since establishing himself among the Denver area s elite jazz musicians, Peter Sommer has contributed his energetic tenor playing and creative spirit to a wide variety of musical projects ranging from mainstream bebop to avant garde and beyond at venues across the nation and around the world.
-Although rooted in the great jazz tradition of his heroes Duke Ellington, Thelonious Monk and John Coltrane, he continues to search for the mystery in music making and takes great joy in sharing the present moment with the listener.
+Since establishing himself among the Denver area’s elite jazz musicians, Peter Sommer has contributed his energetic tenor playing and creative spirit to a wide variety of musical projects ranging from mainstream bebop to avant garde and beyond at venues across the nation and around the world.
+Although rooted in the great jazz tradition of his heroes Duke Ellington, Thelonious Monk, John Coltrane and Ornette Coleman, he continues to search for the mystery in music making and takes great joy in sharing the present moment with the listener.

-Peter has released three albums as a leader Sioux County (2006) on Tapestry Records, featuring his original compositions in duo with jazz piano legend Art lande, Crossroads (2008) on Capri Records, featuring a two-tenor frontline with the great NYC saxophonist Rich Perry, and Tremolo Canteen (2010) on Dazzle Recordings.
+Peter has released four albums as a leader – Sioux County (2006) on Tapestry Records, featuring his original compositions in duo with jazz piano legend Art Lande, Crossroads (2008) on Capri Records, featuring a two-tenor frontline with the great NYC saxophonist Rich Perry, and Tremolo Canteen (2010) and Narrando Historias (2015) on Dazzle Recordings.

-From a May 2009 Saxophone Journal review of Crossroads, "[Sommer] is the possessor of a dark, gritty sound, clean, fast technique, melodic ideas and a true understanding of the post-bebop style.
-In addition, he is fearless, thus the inclusion of one of the most original voices of the tenor saxophone in jazz as a guest artist, Rich Perry...Together the two tenor players complement each other perfectly...After hearing this CD, the name Peter Sommer will certainly jump out at you in a big way; this guy delivers."
-Peter is also featured on Terra Firma (Synergy Music) by the Ken Walker Sextet, Unfailing Kindness (Capri Records) by Chie Imaizumi, and the debut release from Ninth and Lincoln (Dazzle Records).
-He is also a soloist on the Colorado Symphony Orchestra s recording of Too Hot to Handel with Marin Alsop conducting.
+From a May 2009 Saxophone Journal review of Crossroads, “(Sommer) is the possessor of a dark, gritty sound, clean, fast technique, melodic ideas and a true understanding of the post-bebop style.
+In addition, he is fearless, thus the inclusion of one of the most original voices of the tenor saxophone in jazz as a guest artist, Rich Perry...Together the two tenor players complement each other perfectly...After hearing this CD, the name Peter Sommer will certainly jump out at you in a big way; this guy delivers.”

 Peter has performed with the Dallas Symphony Orchestra, the Colorado Symphony Orchestra, and the Colorado Music Festival Orchestra, and has been a featured jazz soloist at North American Saxophone Alliance Regional and Biennial Conferences.
-He has also performed at IAJE International Conferences in Anaheim and Toronto, Canada, and has performed at World Saxophone Congresses in Valencia, Spain, Bangkok, Thailand, and St. Andrews, Scotland.
+He has also performed at IAJE International Conferences in Anaheim and Toronto, Canada, and has performed at World Saxophone Congresses in Valencia, Spain, Bangkok, Thailand, St. Andrews, Scotland and Strasbourg, France.

-Peter Sommer is associate professor of Jazz Studies and Saxophone at Colorado State University in Ft.
-Collins.
-At CSU, he directs Jazz Ensemble I, and coordinates the Jazz Studies area.
+Peter Sommer is professor of music, saxophone at Colorado State University in Fort Collins.
+At CSU, Mr. Sommer heads the saxophone studio and directs the Jazz Combos.